tSimpsonsWork/BudgetMunch/README.md

 # BudgetMunch
-A Application designed to help users budget select food choices in their immediate area.
+An Application designed to help users budget select food choices in their immediate area.